NickKohse/comparator/README.md

 ## Improvements
 - Add non linear relationships between best and worst attribute values
 - Add the possibility the define a peak in the middle of a set of attributes, as opposed to just the highest or lowest
+- Fix formatting so final output is aligned